Is It Better to Transplant in the Morning or Evening?

 Monitoring Plant Recovery

 Check plants twice daily after transplant to track leaf firmness and color.
 Healthy cannabis shows perked, vibrant leaves.
-Wilting or yellowing signals stress or moisture issues.
-Inspect soil moisture with a finger or meter; roots need consistent dampness without saturation.
+Wilting or yellowing signals stress.
+Within one week, roots should spread into new soil, and true leaves will grow faster.

 FAQs about is it better to transplant in the morning or evening